 In addition to the two introductory courses, students will be required to enroll in a 1-credit professionalization seminar (ETHN 6002), which is a two-semester course offered by the Ethnic Studies Department that meets once a month during the academic year.

-The remaining 23 credits will be selected in consultation with the student's advisor from among ETHN graduate offerings, graduate courses in other units, and approved transfer credit up to 9 credit hours.
+The remaining required credit hours of graduate-level coursework will be selected in consultation with the student's advisor from among ETHN graduate offerings, graduate courses in other units, and approved transfer credit up to 9 credit hours.

 In addition to the 30 credit hours of graduate-level coursework, students must complete a minimum of 30 dissertation credits in total: 5–10 during comprehensive examination preparation and 5–10 per semester when defending the prospectus and writing the dissertation.
 Students must be registered for a minimum of five dissertation hours the semester (including summer semester) in which the comprehensive exam/dissertation defense is held.
 Students are not permitted to register for more than 10 credit hours of dissertation credit per semester, per Graduate School rules.

-The department encourages, but does not require, foreign language proficiency, especially for students conducting research in sources other than English.
-Proficiency will be demonstrated by passing (with a grade of C or better) the fourth semester of a foreign language course, earning a passing score on the Graduate School foreign language test, or by an alternative mode of assessment agreed to by the Graduate Committee.
+The department encourages, but does not require, non-English language proficiency, especially for students conducting research in contexts that extend beyond their existing abilities.
+Proficiency will be demonstrated by passing (with a grade of C or better) the fourth semester of a non-English language course, earning a passing score on the Graduate School Foreign Language Test (GSFLT), or by an alternative mode of assessment agreed to by the Graduate Committee.
 Credits earned for language proficiency will not apply toward the doctoral degree.
 The goals of the language requirement are to ensure that doctoral scholars can research materials in other languages besides English.
 The department will work with the Graduate School to ensure that the language requirements are in parity with other interdisciplinary doctoral programs at CU Boulder.

 A PhD student is required to register continuously as a full-time, regular degree-seeking student at CU Boulder for a minimum of five credit hours in the fall and spring semesters of each year.
 Students must be registered for a minimum of 5 dissertation hours per semester beginning with the semester following the passing of the comprehensive examination and extending through the semester in which the dissertation is successfully defended (final examination).
 A student who fails to register continuously after passing the comprehensive examination must retake and pass the examination to regain status as a student in good standing in the Graduate School.